CAWaterBoardDataCenter/DWRAT_DataScraping/ReadMe.md

 **Supply**\
 This folder contains the files necessary for automating the Santa Rosa Plains (SRP) GS Flow and PRMS (Precipitation-Runoff Modeling System) hydrology models.
-As of `r Sys.Date()` this folder has 5 subfolders.
+As of 2023-08-01 this folder has 5 subfolders.
 The pre-processing and post-processing of the *PRMS* model has been nearly entirely automated.
 By contrast, much of the *SRP GS Flow* model still needs to be automated.